jkreucher/BlackPillFromScratch/README.md

 ```

 ### Erase Flash Memory
 Now try to erase the flash memory of your Black Pill.
-The board might come with a protected bootloader.
+The board might boot into the protected bootloader.
 ```
 st-flash erase
 ```
-When you encounter a error hold down both the NRST and the BOOT0 button.
+When you encounter an error hold down both the NRST and the BOOT0 button.
 Then release the NRST button while the other one is still pressed.
 Finally release the BOOT0 button as well and try to erase the flash memory again.

 ### Setting up VS Code
 Install the plugin `Cortex-Debug` by marus25.
 Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter.